Alzheimer’s Insights: Walking and Brain Health

 Other studies have previously shown that physical activity – even mild physical activity such as walking – is associated with a decreased risk of cognitive impairment.
 Researchers have found that inactive, but otherwise healthy, seniors who begin an exercise program experience significantly improved cognitive function.

-Studies most consistently demonstrate the exercise must be regular and tend toward the more vigorous side.
+Studies most consistently demonstrate that exercise must be regular and tend toward the more vigorous side.

 In people with mild cognitive impairment, walking just 5 miles a week reduced brain atrophy and cognitive decline by more than 50%.